New York Yankees: Distinctions

-The Yankees have won 27 World Series in 40 appearances, the most in Major League Baseball in addition to major North American professional sports leagues.
+The Yankees have won 27 World Series in 41 appearances, the most in Major League Baseball in addition to major North American professional sports leagues.
 The St. Louis Cardinals are in second place with 11 World Series championships with their last win in 2011.
-The Dodgers are second in total World Series appearances with 20.
-The Yankees have lost 13 World Series, the second most in the MLB behind the Dodgers, who have 14 losses.
-The Yankees have faced the Dodgers 11 times, going 8–3.
+The Dodgers are second in total World Series appearances with 22.
+The Yankees have lost 14 World Series which is tied for the most in MLB with the Dodgers.
+The Yankees have faced the Dodgers in 12 World Series, going 8–4 overall.
 Among North American major sports, the Yankees' success is approached by only the 24 Stanley Cup championships of the Montreal Canadiens of the National Hockey League.
-The Yankees have played in the World Series against every National League pennant winner except the Houston Astros and the Colorado Rockies.
+The Yankees have played in the World Series against every National League pennant winner except the Houston Astros (who now play in the American League), the Colorado Rockies, and the Washington Nationals.

-Through 2021, the Yankees have an all-time regular season winning percentage of .570 (a 10,548 – 7,953 record), the best of any team in MLB history.
+Through 2024, the Yankees have an all-time regular season winning percentage of .569 (a 10,778 – 8,148 record), the best of any team in MLB history.
 On June 25, 2019, they set a new major league record for homering in 28 consecutive games, breaking the record set by the 2002 Texas Rangers.
 The streak would reach 31 games, during which they hit 57 home runs.
 With the walk-off solo home run by DJ LeMahieu to win the game against the Oakland Athletics on August 31, 2019, the Yankees ended the month of August that year now holding a new record of 74 home runs hit in the month alone, a new record for the most home runs hit in a month by a single MLB team.